 You should also ask for any interest they've earned on the money since you closed your account.
 In principle they should repay you the interest, but they aren’t legally required to.

 Problems with your refund

-Your supplier must refund any money they owe you within 8 weeks of your request.
-If they haven’t you can complain to the energy ombudsman, a free and independent organisation that may be able to help.
+You can also complain to the energy ombudsman, a free and independent organisation that may be able to help.

 If the ombudsman takes up your case you’ll get their decision within 6 to 8 weeks.
 If they decide you’re entitled to a refund, the supplier must refund you within 28 days.

-The Citizens Advice consumer helpline can give you advice on any issues you might have with claiming credit back from a supplier.
+Contact the Citizens Advice consumer helpline for advice on any issues you might have with claiming credit back from a supplier.